OSGeo/grass/lib/python/docs/src/gunittest_running_tests.rst

     0 4 * * 1 /home/vpetras/grasstests/test_grass_gis.sh

-Which will perform the tests every Monday at 4 in the morning.
+Which will perform the tests every Monday at 4am in the (North Carolina) morning.